wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

     organization.

 -   **Access your Dynamics 365 data** - If you use Dynamics 365, data
-    from your Dynamics 365 application is also stored within Common Data Service, allowing you to quickly build apps that use your Dynamics 365 data and extend your apps by using Power Apps.
+    from your Dynamics 365 application is also stored within Dataverse, allowing you to quickly build apps that use your Dynamics 365 data and extend your apps by using Power Apps.

 -   **Rich metadata** - Data types and relationships are used